NinngyouYunt/maze-generation/README.md

 # maze-generation
-Some examples for maze generation algorithms using Java
+Some examples of maze generation algorithms using Java

+### Algorithms
+* Recursive Backtrack
+* Recursive Division

 ### Files
 `Cell.java` and `Cross.java` are the basic components used for the algorithsm